 You can protect your credit by preventing a lien in the first place.
 Take action to make payment arrangements as soon as you get a tax notice from the state.

-If you do have a tax lien, contact the state tax agency to make arrangements to pay the debt.
+If you do have a tax lien, contact the state tax agency to make arrangements to pay the back taxes.
 If you believe that the assessed amount is incorrect, you have the right to an appeal.

-If you need help with your state tax debt, you can contact the Office of the New York State Taxpayer Rights Advocate.
-This office has been established to assist taxpayers who are unable to resolve their state tax debt through other means.
-You can also receive free help if your tax debt is causing serious financial issues.
+If you need help with your state back taxes, you can contact the Office of the New York State Taxpayer Rights Advocate.
+This office has been established to assist taxpayers who are unable to resolve their state back taxes through other means.
+You can also receive free help if your back taxes is causing serious financial issues.

 Contact the Office of the Taxpayer Rights Advocate online or call 518-530-HELP (4357).

-Contact Solvable if you want help with your tax debt from experienced, well-reviewed companies who work on cases like yours.
-Our debt relief services can help you get on the road to a better financial future.
+Contact Solvable if you want help with your back taxes from experienced, well-reviewed companies who work on cases like yours.
+Our back tax assistance services can help you get on the road to a better financial future.